| | |

 Butter/Lard Dough

-• Into a mixing bowl add flour (1 cup, 143 grams), add room temperature butter or lard (7 tablespoons, 100 grams), and cream cheese (2/3 cup, 150 grams).
+• Into a mixing bowl, add flour (1 cup, 143 grams), add room temperature butter or lard (7 tablespoons, 100 grams), and cream cheese (2/3 cup, 150 grams).
 Blend together with a spatula or a wooden spoon to form a fat dough.
+Shape into a rectangular disk.
 Wrap in a food wrap and freeze while you prepare the yeast dough.
-This dough doesn't need to be rock hard, just slighlty chilled is fine.
+This dough doesn't need to be rock hard; well-chilled is fine.

 Yeast Dough

-1. Stand Mixer – pour flour (2 ¾ cups 400grams), salt (1teaspoon), ground black pepper (3/4 teaspoon), 1 egg, sour cream (1/3 cup), and yeast sponge.
-Knead with a hook attachment until dough comes together, for about 5 minutes.
-This is a soft dough, and it will not form a dough that is pulling away from the mixer bowl.
+• 1.
+Stand Mixer – pour flour (2 ¾ cups, 385-400 grams), salt (1 teaspoon), ground black pepper (3/4 teaspoon), 1 egg, sour cream (1/3 cup, 85 grams), and yeast sponge.
+Knead with a hook attachment until the dough comes together, for about 5-7 minutes.
+This is a soft dough, and it will not form a dough that pulls away from the mixer bowl.
 Scrape out the dough onto a floured work surface.

-2. By Hand – pour flour (2 ¾cup, 400grams), salt (1teaspoon), ground black pepper (3/4 teaspoon), 1 egg, sour cream (1/3 cup), and yeast sponge.
-Stir with a wooden spoon until combined, dump it out onto a floured work surface and knead for about 5 minutes.
+2. By Hand – pour flour (2 ¾cup, 385-400grams), salt (1teaspoon), ground black pepper (3/4 teaspoon), 1 egg, sour cream (1/3 cup, 85 grams), and yeast sponge.
+Stir with a wooden spoon until combined, dump it out onto a floured work surface, and knead for about 5-10 minutes.
+Oil or lightly wet your hands with water if the dough is too sticky.
 It doesn't need to be perfectly smooth.

-TIP: The easiest way to knead by hand is by pushing the dough away from you with the heel of your palm, then folding it over itself with your fingers, and pulling it back.
-Rotate the dough clockwise and repeat until you have a ball formed.
+TIP: The easiest way to knead by hand is to push the dough away from you with the heel of your palm, then fold it over itself with your fingers, and pull it back.
+Rotate the dough clockwise and repeat until a ball forms.

 Cutting Biscuits

-• Turn the 6 times-folded dough over, so the seam is facing the work surface.
 Roll it out to about 1/2 inch to 3/4 inch thick.
-With a sharp knife cut the dough into small squares, rectangles, or triangles.
+With a sharp knife, cut the dough into small squares, rectangles, or triangles.
 Don't re-roll.

-TIP: You can use a pizza wheel to cut the dough, too.
+TIP: You can use a pizza wheel to cut the dough.

 Proofing

-• Transfer unbaked biscuits onto a baking sheet lined with parchment paper leaving about 1/2 inch to 3/4 inch between biscuits.
-Loosely cover with a damp paper towel and let rise in a warm and draft-free spot for 45 minutes.
+• Transfer unbaked biscuits onto a baking sheet lined with parchment paper, leaving about 1/2 inch to 3/4 inch between biscuits.
+Loosely cover with a damp paper towel or greased food wrap, and let rise in a warm and draft-free spot for 45-50 minutes.

 TIP: Let them rise in a warm spot.
 It will take longer for the biscuits to rise in a cool room.